 I started meddling with websites and HTML back in the early 90s.
 I was so excited to find that you could create something that people from around the world could visit, all from your house.
 Garfield was the subject of my first site and it was remarkably visually displeasing, but heck I was proud of it.
-I have refined my web skills since and this is a result of all those years of trial and error.
+I have refined my web skills since and mindgarden.me is a result of all those years of trial and error.

-Education has always been emphaised in my family.
+Education has always been emphasised in my family.
 So in terms of professional accomplishments, here’s the spiel.
 I am a qualified speech pathologist.
+I chose to become a speechie because I love children and wanted to be around them.
+Also because I got good marks in English.
 My work was about giving children a voice.
-Sometimes literally, when providing the “alternative” part of Augmentative and Alternative Communication (AAC) and other times as an advocate.
+Sometimes literally, when providing the “alternative” part of Augmentative and Alternative Communication and other times as an advocate.